Expanding your education

 The Summer Internship in Regulatory Economics has been placing interested and well-qualified students in jobs related to regulation since 2000.
 (You’ve probably heard of the IO stream internships — this is that program.)

-Summer 2020 will be the program’s 21st anniversary, and over the past two decades, students have been placed at a large number of different organizations and firms including:
+Over the more than twenty years of the program, students have been placed at a large number of different organizations and firms including:

 - Alberta Electric System Operator (AESO)